MerosCrypto/Meros/docs/Protocol/Merit.md

 - version is 0.
 - last must be equivalent to the hash of the current tail Block.
-- miner is a valid BLS Public Key if the miner is new or a valid nickname if the miner isn't new.
+- miner is a valid, non-infinite, BLS Public Key if the miner is new or a valid nickname if the miner isn't new.
-- time must be greater than the current Block’s time.
+- time must be greater than the latest Block’s time.
-- time must be less than 2 minutes into the future.
 - hash must not be less than the current difficulty.

 If the BlockHeader is valid, full nodes sync the rest of the Block via a `BlockBodyRequest`.

-`BlockHeader` has a message length of either 261 or 307 bytes; the 4-byte version, 48-byte last hash, 48-byte contents hash, 2-byte significant, 4-byte sketchSalt, 48-byte sketchCheck hash, 1-byte of "\1" if the miner is new or "\0" if not, 2-byte miner nickname if the last byte is "\0" or 48-byte miner BLS Public Key if the last byte is "\1", 4-byte time, 4-byte proof, and 96-byte signature.
+`BlockHeader` has a message length of either 213 or 307 bytes; the 4-byte version, 48-byte last hash, 48-byte contents hash, 2-byte significant, 4-byte sketchSalt, 48-byte sketchCheck hash, 1-byte of "\1" if the miner is new or "\0" if not, 2-byte miner nickname if the last byte is "\0" or 96-byte miner BLS Public Key if the last byte is "\1", 4-byte time, 4-byte proof, and 48-byte signature.

 ### BlockBody